Rajasekhar (actor)

-Rajasekhar Varadharajan (born 4 February 1962) is an Indian actor known for his works primarily in Telugu cinema.
-In a career spanning more than 38 years, he has acted in over 80 Telugu films in a variety of roles.
+Rajasekhar (born 4 February 1962) is an Indian actor known for his works primarily in Telugu cinema.
+In a career spanning more than 40 years, he has acted in over 80 Telugu films in a variety of roles.
 He starred in several notable films, including Talambralu, Sruthilayalu, Aahuti, Ankusam, Magaadu, Allari Priyudu, Anna, Omkaram, Suryudu, Sivayya, Manasunna Maaraju, Maa Annayya, Simharasi, Evadaithe Nakenti, Gorintaku, and PSV Garuda Vega.
 Rajasekhar won two Filmfare Best Actor Awards - Telugu for Magaadu and Anna.

 The Nature Waldorf School is owned by Rajasekhar and Jeevitha, to whom he is married.
 The school is affiliated to Dr. Rajasekhar Charitable Trust and started its operations in July 2010.
 The mission of the school is to impart non-commercialised education to students.

 Early life

 Rajasekhar was born on 4 February 1962 in Lakshmipuram, Theni district, Tamil Nadu.
-He identifies Telugu as his mother tongue.
+Although his mother tongue is Tamil, he identifies himself as Telugu.
 His father, Varadharajan Gopal, originally from Chittoor district, worked as a Sub-Inspector of Police in Guntur district, where his mother, Andalu, also hails from.
 According to Rajasekhar, the family migrated to Tamil Nadu and later returned to Andhra Pradesh.
 His brother, Selva, has acted in Tamil films as a lead actor.
 Before entering the film industry, Rajasekhar studied medicine (M.B.B.S.) and practiced in Aminjikarai, Chennai while also studying acting course at Adyar film institute to pursue his acting dreams.

 Rajasekhar is a practicing Saiva Hindu, after undergoing a transformative personal experience during his formative years.